CONTACT LENSES FOR CHILDREN

-Most parents do not believe that children as young as 8 years old can wear contact lenses.
+Most parents are surprised to learn that children as young as 8 years old can wear contact lenses.
 But providing a child can handle the responsibility of wearing contact lenses, and wants to try them, it can be the ideal solution for your child’s eye care needs.
 Your Optometrist will be happy to advise you if your child’s prescription is suitable to try contact lenses and will discuss all the options with you.

 Contact lenses can bring many benefits including: